AllToMP3/alltomp3-app/README.md

 Then, in another terminal, in the main folder execute `npm start` (it allows hot-reload of the Angular part).

 ### Building the app
-In the `main.js` file, you must set the variable `DEV` (around line 12) to `false`, to deactivate the web inspector and turn on auto-updates.
 ```
 cd app/
 ./build.sh